w3f/polkadot-wiki/docs/learn-DOT.md

 ### Getting Rococo Tokens

 Rococo is a parachain testnet.
 Tokens are given directly to teams working on parachains or exploring the [crosschain](learn-crosschain.md) message passing aspects of this testnet.
-General users can can obtain ROC by posting `!drip <ROCOCO_ADDRESS>` in the Matrix chatroom [#rococo-faucet:matrix.org](https://matrix.to/#/#rococo-faucet:matrix.org).
+General users can obtain ROC by posting `!drip <ROCOCO_ADDRESS>` in the Matrix chatroom [#rococo-faucet:matrix.org](https://matrix.to/#/#rococo-faucet:matrix.org).